microsoft/CodeContracts/CONTRIBUTING.md

 ## Open Discussion

 The most important part of an open source project is *open discussion*.
-If a developer, user, or other contributor has a question, comment, suggestion, or concern about any part of this project, **please speak up**: create an issue or add a comment to an existing issue or pull request.
+If a developer, user, or other contributor has a question, comment, suggestion, or concern about any part of this project, **please speak up**: create an issue, add a comment to an existing issue or pull request or ask a question at jabber chat room at https://jabbr.net/#/rooms/CodeContracts.

 This policy especially affects the emoji described below.
 Any user or contributor may freely use these symbols to clarify intent during discussions.
 Questions and concerns from first-time contributors matter just as much as questions